Estimation and Inference in Boundary Discontinuity Designs: Distance-Based Methods: Numerical Results

-The simulation study considers $n=20,000$ and $2,000$ replications.
-We investigate measures of point estimation and inference, both pointwise and uniform over the boundary $\B$.
-The numerical results for the distance-based local polynomial regression procedures are reported in four tables: Table \ref{tab:simuls-Bsmooth} assumes the boundary is smooth and thus employs the bandwidth choice $h=\widehat{h}_{\mathtt{MSE},\bb}$; Table \ref{tab:simuls-Badaptive} employs the kink-adaptive bandwidth choice $h=\widehat{h}_{\mathtt{MSE},\bb}(\B)$, which leverages knowledge of the kink location; Table \ref{tab:simuls-Bunknown} employs the bandwidth choice $h=\widehat{C} \cdot n^{-1/4}$, which is valid regardless of whether one or more kinks are present in $\B$; and Table \ref{tab:simuls-Brddorbust} employs the bandwidth choice $h=h_{\mathtt{1d},\mathbf{b}}$ from the software package \texttt{rdrobust}, which is valid for univariate RD designs, and produces undersmoothing in this BD design setting.
+The simulation design sets $n=20,000$ and uses $5,000$ Monte Carlo replications.
+We evaluate performance in terms of point estimation and uncertainty quantification, both pointwise and uniformly over the boundary $\B$.
+Numerical results for the distance-based local polynomial procedures are reported in Tables \ref{tab:simuls-linhom}--\ref{tab:simuls-quadhet}, corresponding to the linear homoskedastic, linear heteroskedastic, quadratic homoskedastic, and quadratic heteroskedastic specifications, respectively.
+Each table contains four panels reflecting the bandwidth selection method employed.
+Panels (a) consider the case of a smooth boundary and use the selector $h=\widehat{h}_{\mathtt{MSE},\bb}$.
+Panels (b) report results based on the kink-adaptive selector $h=\widehat{h}_{\mathtt{kink},\bb}(\B)$, which exploits knowledge of the kink location.
+Panels (c) use the rule $h=\widehat{\mathtt{C}}\cdot n^{-1/4}$, which remains valid regardless of whether kinks are present in $\B$.
+Panels (d) employ the bandwidth $h=h_{\mathtt{1d},\bb}$ from the software package \texttt{rdrobust}, which is designed for univariate RD settings and therefore induces undersmoothing in the present BD design.